-The method BeanManager.createAnnotatedType() returns an AnnotatedType for the given Java class.
+The method BeanManager.createAnnotatedType() returns an AnnotatedType that may be used to read the annotations of a given Java class or interface.

 '''

 public <T> AnnotatedType<T> createAnnotatedType(Class<T> type);

 '''

 11.3.18.
 Obtaining an InjectionTarget

 The method BeanManager.createInjectionTarget() returns a container provided implementation of InjectionTarget for a given AnnotatedType or throws an IllegalArgumentException if there is a definition error associated with any injection point of the type.